 2) The “Just Like You” Approach

-Another fantastic About Page utilizes the “everyman” appeal.
+Another fantastic About Page relies on the “everyman” appeal.
 You aren’t an expert.
-You are just like your audience, but perhaps a few steps ahead of them in your journey.
+You’re just like your audience, but perhaps a few steps ahead of them in your journey.

 A great example of this is Pat Flynn’s About Page on his blog Smart Passive Income.